x close

 Stage 1: Awareness

 At the top of the funnel is awareness.
-This is literally everyone in your target market who knows about your company and the products and services you offer.
-Whether they’ve come across it through your marketing, a Google search, word of mouth or anything else.
+This refers to everyone in your target market who knows about your company and the products and services you offer.
+Whether they’ve come across it through your marketing, a Google search, word of mouth, or anything else.
 So of course, this is the broadest stage of the B2B marketing funnel.

 That said, it doesn’t need to be ridiculously broad.
 The whole world doesn’t necessarily need to know about your company when it comes to B2B, rather you want the right people in the right industries to know who you are.